 In 1989-90 music, writing and recording blew up in my career activities and through Manager/Producer Andrew Slater (Fiona Apple, Jakob Dylan), I had the privilege of recording my songs with Warren Zevon, Adam Youk and Mike D. at the Beastie Boys' studio, and Zevon and Don Henley's band at A&M Records.
 My bands played great Sunset Strip venues, went solo again for a courtship with Sony & Randy Jackson, developing with producer/musician Corrado Rustici (Elton, Mariah, Bono, Pavarotti) and asked to write three songs with Italian Pop-Star, Elisa Toffoli.
 Just as I was cast in MGM's musical TV show "Fame-L.A.", I signed a deal with Motion City Records to produce my concept album, "Albion Moonlight and the Sea of Troubles".
 When that was done a friend handed it to legendary Jack Douglas (Aerosmith, Cheap Trick, John Lennon), who thought I was "one of the best songwriters to come along since Lennon" (or so I'm told).
 He got a band to back me and we planned for my second album, after I finished 13 tracks with Guitar God and friend Derek Frigo (Enuff-z-Nuff)... cut to a stop by his untimely death in 2004.
 That knocked me down a while, and out of it rerouted my direction into an inspired desire to focus my life on helpfulness to others.

 As to my Chef life, I began cooking at home as a kid age seven, took to it immediately, and my mom started to invite friends over for Saturday and Sunday omelette brunch in "my kitchen".
 My approach to cooking was like painting or writing or making melodies, it was all about the best "note" selections with the right "brush strokes" in all of it.
 I've staffed in restaurant kitchens from Italian, to French, to Nuveaux Pan-Asian and "designer" comfort foods.
-I most enjoy instilling others with confidence in the cuisines mentioned, plus Mediterranean, Mexican / Latin, Healthy, Vegetarian / Vegan, Pescatarian, etc, and teach basic prep skills, knife skills, soups, sauces, roasting, braising, grilling, a little baking, and desserts.
+I enjoy instilling kitchen confidence.
+I'll also teach Mediterranean, Mexican / Latin, Healthy, Vegetarian / Vegan, Pescatarian, etc, and basic prep skills, knife skills, soups, sauces, a little baking, and desserts.

 I enjoy being a part of helping those in what can turn out to be some of the most noble of life pursuits; the creative life that most changes our internal level of esteem, to our imagination, to our vision of the world around, to our relations and ultimately our position in a creative life on a creative life's terms and a new freedom in loving what that is, as it is, in what fosters gratitude and the empowerment to creative self actualization.